 Services and Fees:

-The ADOA is open to the public for research on Tuesday and Thursday afternoons from 1:00 p.m. to 4:30 p.m., or also by appointment.
+The archives is open by appointment only.
 There is no fee to do parish research at the ADOA.
 The daily research fee for genealogical research is $10.00 for the afternoon or $20.00 for the day; or a flat rate of $40.00 per hour, plus postage and handling, to hire the ADOA staff to conduct genealogical research.
 Photocopies are 50 cents each.
-Scanned or digitized images of existing photographs are $10.00 per print.
 Official certificates of baptism, confirmation, marriage, or burial may be obtained for a fee of $30.00 per certificate.
-Tours of the ADOA can be arranged by appointment.

 Parish Records consist of registers of baptisms, confirmations, marriages and burials, vestry minutes, service registers, accounts, correspondence, land documents, architectural plans, surveys, newspaper clippings, photos, and sentences of consecration.

 Diocesan Boards, Committees and Synod Office Records consist of Synod Council, Stewardship, Mission Board minutes and other committees; Episcopal records; as well as records of the Executive Office, Finance Office, and other departments.